 Search engines can’t watch a video or listen to audio, but they do index text.
 A transcript enables search engines to ingest your video content and index it accordingly.
 So, in fact, closed captioned videos rank higher in search results.

 Now, I bet you’re wondering how search engines read closed captions that are rendered into the video.
 You're right, that doesn't work.
 But you have the possibility to download the SRT file and add it to your video as well.
 You can do this when posting a video on most social media platforms.
 Learn more about SRT files and how to add them to your video in this tutorial: How to easily create SRT files to a video.
+If you want more information on how to step up your video SEO game then check out Alex Thomas' post.

 5. More engagement from your audience